dtrace4linux/rss/README.md

   rss.pl - and it will take care of killing the existing background processes.

-images/ directory
+$HOME/pexels directory

-  If you place a series of images in this folder, then periodically they are rendered to the screen, via the img2txt tool (caca-utils package)
+  If you place a series of images in this folder, then periodically they are rendered to the screen, via the img2txt or 'fb' tool.

+  img2txt provides ASCII art based rendering, which is fine, but not truely accurate.
+It is available in the caca-utils package if you want it.

+  Additionally, if you cd to the rss/tools dir and type:

+  $ make

+  It will create a frame-buffer renderer and draw the real JPG image.
+(JPG only so far, not GIF or PNG).

+  The script "pexels.pl" can be used to acquire random stock images from http://pexels.com, but you need an API key to do this.
+Or, just populate the folder with a random selection of your own photos.

 TODO